score-spec/score.dev/content/blog/score-examples-hub-announcement/index.md

 🎉 Today, Score is officially announcing the new [Score Examples Hub](https://docs.score.dev/examples/)! 🎉

-One of the feedback we have been capturing is to show more concrete examples and use cases with Score.
+One of the feedbacks we have been capturing is to show more concrete examples and use cases with Score.

-When we celebrated the [first anniversary of Score as CNCF Sandbox](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) couple of months ago, we provided a sneak peek about this Score Examples Hub.
+When we celebrated the [first anniversary of Score as CNCF Sandbox](https://score.dev/blog/celebrating-1-year-as-cncf-sandbox/) a couple of months ago, we provided a sneak peek about this Score Examples Hub.
 Since then, we have been adding more examples of Score files, resource provisioners and patch templates.

 ![Screenshot of the Score Examples Hub Homepage](score-examples-hub-homepage.png)